marinadelconte/ReactPortfolio/README.md

 This project will continuously be edited and improved upon and will be used as my professional portfolio.

 ## Credits
-While working on this assignment, I used the following sources:
+While working on my portfolio, I used the following sources:

 https://getbootstrap.com/docs/5.1/getting-started/introduction/